isfar12/4th-Semester-Study-Materials/AES221/Markdowns/introduction_of_economics.md

 - **Unlike Science:** Cannot predict exactly how much unemployment will increase because humans react differently

 #### **Conclusion:**
-Economics is a **social science** that uses scientific methods to study human economic behavior, but with limitations due to the complexity of human nature.ics is divided into two main branches that study different scales of economic activity:
+Economics is a **social science** that uses scientific methods to study human economic behavior, but with limitations due to the complexity of human nature.

+---

+## **MICROECONOMICS VS MACROECONOMICS**

+Economics is divided into two main branches that study different scales of economic activity:

 #### **Microeconomics**
 - **Definition:** Studies individual economic units and their behavior